 While Victoria experienced an initial decrease in demand for police and family violence services with the introduction of social distancing measures, year on year evidence shows increasing rates of family violence in Australia during COVID-19.

 As we release this second rolling action plan the full impact of COVID-19 is not yet known but it has already driven change and innovation in how we design and deliver services.
 We will consider these as we continue to deliver the reform.

 Impacts of coronavirus (COVID-19)

 Necessary physical distancing measures including working from home and flexible learning for children have resulted in women, children and young people spending extended periods of time with perpetrators.
 These circumstances can make it challenging to discreetly and securely access support services and escape family violence.

-Women are also disproportionately affected by the economic impacts of COVID-19, with increasing employment instability due to overrepresentation in affected industries such as the arts, hospitality and retail, where woman account for 55 per cent of the workforce, and education and training (73 per cent).1 Early drawing-down of superannuation may also further entrench long-term disadvantage.
+Women are also disproportionately affected by the economic impacts of COVID-19, with increasing employment instability due to over-representation in affected industries such as the arts, hospitality and retail, where woman account for 55 per cent of the workforce, and education and training (73%).1 Early drawing-down of superannuation may also further entrench long-term disadvantage.

 For children and young people, time away from school environments has limited opportunities for formal and informal support.

 For many older people, the pandemic has resulted in increased social isolation and a higher risk of experiencing elder abuse.
 Data compiled by the Crime Statistics Agency from a range of sources has highlighted a significant increase in family violence incidents for people aged 55 and older during this period.

 Demand on family violence services in Victoria has fluctuated during COVID-19 as restrictions on movement have changed.

 We know with restrictions on movement that opportunities to reach out for help using traditional avenues are often limited and there are more barriers to seeking help.